bennyrw/aws-studying/Lambda.md

 If needed, you can **throttle** concurrency - setting `Max concurrent executions` to 0 to disable the function.

 Scaling happens automatically, but the maximum concurrent executions is *dependent on region*.
 Note that if networking (VPC) is enabled in the function definition then **EC2** limitations will apply and you may need to request increases.

+# Layers

+Layers:
+* Can add additional runtime support for programming languages - this support can be packaged into a layer for re-use or sharing with other accounts
+* Layers can be used to package dependencies and common code for reuse.
+* Are immutable once created (but new versions can be made).

+A Lambda function can have up to 5 layers and total size of all used layers must be <250mb.
+Layers are extracted into `/opt` of the execution environment.

 # Failure